 N.B.
 This procedure also applies if you want to protect yourself from any external form of RF radiation, be it from a cell tower, neighbors WiFi, a smart meter, etc,.

 1. Do You Need To Take Action?

 The starting point is to establish whether you need to take action.
 Firstly you need to ascertain just how close the nearest cell phone tower is, if you are in the US you can use this website to see where the nearest cell phone tower is in your area (in the UK see the Mobile Phone Base Station Database).
 If the nearest cell phone tower is more than half a mile away then you should be able to sleep easy.
-There are no hard and fast rules on this, one study which comes to mind found that there were adverse health effects within 400 m.
-But this depends on the radiation output of the cell phone tower in question.
-As a rule of thumb if the cell phone tower is within 500 m and you can see the antennas from your home then you need to investigate further.
+There are no hard and fast rules on this, it depends on the power output of the cell phone tower in question and the position and nature of the antenna’s – whether they are directional or not.
+As a rule of thumb if the cell phone tower is within 500 m and you can see the antennas from your home, then it’s wise to investigate further.

 2. Get Some Reliable EMF Readings